 Not only is there the risk of losing money from dramatic price swings, but fraud and scams are on the rise.
 That’s hardly surprising, given that Bitcoin is now more valuable than ever.

 The Federal Trade Commission reports that crypto-related scams are on the rise across the board.
-Between October 2020 and May 2021, the government agency reported more than 7,000 people have been scammed out of over $80 million.
+Since the start of 2021, 46,000+ have reported losing over $1 billion in crypto scams.

 Statistics like that make it clear that crypto investors need to take whatever steps are necessary to make Bitcoin safe – or at least safer.